Feature-Based Software Design Pattern Detection: Study Design

-As shown in Figure~\ref{fig:approach}, the input to \textit{Word2Vec} is the SSLR file.
 We use the CBOW architecture, which is meant for learning relationships between pairs of words, i.e., classes and methods mainly as in our case.
-We set a matrix of size 100 to build a 100-dimensional embedding model which is trained with \textit{Word2Vec} which results in the vector representation of each ngram in our collection.
-The vector representation of a Java file will therefore be a function of the vector representations of its n-grams.
+We set a matrix of size 100 to build a 100-dimensional embedding model which is trained with \textit{Word2Vec} that results in the vector representation of each ngram in our collection; the vector representation of a Java file will therefore be a function of the vector representations of its n-grams.
 Inspired by~\citep{Mitchell:2008}, we produce embeddings for the Java files as a uniform linear combination of the embeddings of its constituent n-grams using Word2Vec.

 In the 100-dimensional vector, each instance is associated with its project id, the class name, a 100-dimensional feature vector derived from a word embedding model built from the n-grams in the Java file, and a design pattern label where the design pattern is the target label to predict.
 These word embeddings provide a compact yet expressive feature representation for Java classes in a project source code.
 Despite being a programming language, and therefore a formal one, as opposed to natural language, several elements of the source code are natural language, including its name, the names of its methods and variables, and the comments etc.